 Our water experts can provide a water analysis for hardness, iron, pH and total dissolved solids, typically at no cost to you.
 Depending on the testing equipment we use, we may be able to perform other tests.
-WE can also direct your water sample to a specialized water testing organization that can provide a more detailed analysis of your water for you.
-As your local Kinetico water expert will help you interpret the results and determine if any treatment is necessary.
+We can also direct your water sample to a specialized water testing organization that can provide a more detailed analysis of your water for you.
+As your local Kinetico water expert, Atlantic Coast Water will help you interpret the results and determine if any treatment is necessary.

 Your city water supplier is not required to provide you with soft water.
 Many municipalities reduce the amount of hardness to some degree.
 But according to the U.S. Geological Survey, 85 percent of cities are still supplied with hard water.
 Your city is required to provide you with water test results that show water hardness; just call the number on your water bill.

 Many people that use city water choose to soften it to save money on soaps and cleaners, protect their plumbing systems from scale buildup, protect their water-using appliances from hard water scale, provide better water for bathing, healthier skin and hair and eliminate hard water spots, among other things.